sasitrack1/medify/README.md

 - Enter a valid city name and check if the correct weather details are displayed.

 ### Error Handling Tests
-- Try entering an invalid city name (e.g., "Kovilpatti") and verify that an error message appears.
+- Try entering an invalid city name (e.g., "Dharmapuri") and verify that an error message appears.
 - Disconnect from the internet and check how the app handles network errors.

 ## Enhancements & Future Improvements